-Hungerford Youth and Community Centre has recently received a facelift by having a brand-new kitchen and new flooring fitted.
-Its fortunes and prospects have recently improved still further with Howdens Joinery in Newbury making a donation to be put towards the continued running of the Centre.
+Hungerford Youth and Community Centre received a facelift by having a brand-new kitchen and new flooring fitted.
+Its fortunes and prospects improved further still with Howdens Joinery in Newbury making a donation towards the continued running of the Centre.

 Tracey Leadbeater from Howdens presented a cheque for £500 and said that ‘Howdens is pleased to be able to support the good work of Hungerford Youth and Community Centre.’